-A comparison between 21 CFR 210/211, 600, and 810 as well as ICH guidelines will be made as they affect combination products, normal Bio/Pharmaceuticals, and Medical Devices.
-Current "hot" topics and examples of recent warning letters will also be discussed and evaluated.
+Examples will be taken from the three industries (e.g., 21 CFR 210/211, 600, and 820 as well as ICH guidelines and EU regulations).
+Current “hot” topics and examples of recent warning letters will also be discussed and evaluated..

 Who Should Attend

-This three-day course is designed for those who work in a current Good Manufacturing Practices (cGMP) environment (from beginner to advanced professionals) and those whose roles and responsibilities require they understand and apply cGMP quality principles to their job.
+This three-day course is designed for those who work in a current Good Manufacturing Practices (cGMP) environment (beginners to advanced professionals).
+It is also designed for those whose roles and responsibilities require that they understand and apply cGMP quality principles to their job.

-The course helps the cGMP beginner by presenting important concepts in a logical and natural sequence so they can begin to understand the concepts and begin applying them.
-The course also helps the both the "cGMP Intermediate" and the "cGMP Professional" by providing valuable insights that will assist them in quality decision-making, as well as, demonstrating ways to make their present systems more effective.
+The course helps the cGMP beginner by presenting an overview of the important concepts in a logical and natural sequence so they can begin to understand GMP regulations and begin applying them.
+The course is also designed to help both the “cGMP Intermediate” and the “cGMP Professional” by providing valuable insights and examples that will assist them in their quality decision-making, as well as, demonstrating ways to make their present systems more effective.

-This course is designed for personnel with all levels of cGMP experience, and will provide all participants with additional knowledge to further their careers.
+his course is designed for personnel with all levels of cGMP experience.
+It will provide participants with cGMP knowledge so they may advance their careers and be prepared for additional responsibilities.
 Upon completion of this course, attendees will: